jacob1182/player-async/README.md

 - Robustness:
 RMI is already used in production for many years, any other solution I implement can not beat that.

-### Topics
-1. Installation
-2. Running the clients
-3. Sending a message

 #### Installation
 Use the easy provided installation tool `player-installer.sh`.